mvysny/vaadin-on-kotlin/vok-rest/README.md

 }
 ```

-> *Example:* You can find the `JavalinRestServlet` class in action in the [vok-helloworld-app](https://github.com/mvysny/vok-helloworld-app)
+> *Example:* You can find the `JavalinRestServlet` class in action in the [vaadin10-restdataprovider-example](https://gitlab.com/mvysny/vaadin10-restdataprovider-example)
-example application, in the *complete* git branch.
+example application.
 It's located in the `Bootstrap.kt` file.

 To test it out, just run the following in your command line: